 I woke up and dismissed the dream as irrelevant: "How silly.
 I cannot imagine how this could ever be relevant.
 This must be my ego begging for attention . . .
 Or maybe I am too much in my head about the whole trial."
 I certainly did not consider the dream to be a part of night school.

 After a second long day of testimony and arguments, it was time for the jury to deliberate.
 The judge gave us ten points to consider and if we agreed to all ten points, we were instructed to find in favor of the plaintiff.

 We were able to easily agree to nine of the ten points but we were split down the middle on one point.
 As I listened, it seemed as if we were all saying basically the same thing and yet we could not agree on this one point.
 I suddenly realized that my “dream” held the key to us reaching a verdict.

 I was able to show the other jury members that some of them were reading that point as an “and” statement (if p and q) when it was actually written as an “or” statement (if p or q).

-My silly dream was not so silly after all; it was, in fact, night school.
+My silly dream was not so silly after all; it was, in fact, Night School.
 I believe that because we had worked on the problem together in our sleep, even the least educated of the jury members was able to understand this rather technical distinction.

-I teach spiritual healing night school to all of my past, present, and future clients and students but I did not realize the degree to which I also work with mainstream groups of people who have no idea about the nature of my work.
+I teach spiritual healing Night School to all of my past, present, and future clients and students but I did not realize the degree to which I also work with mainstream groups of people who have no idea about the nature of my work.

 And to clarify, in my jury night school experience, it really did not feel like I was the teacher (even though I was standing at the white board)—it was more like we were all sharing and co-creating together, taking turns expressing our understanding, knowledge, and beliefs.
 There was not one teacher; we were all teaching each other.
-I am convinced that we co-create in night school on all sorts of projects from the mundane to the sublime, and everything in between.
+I am convinced that we co-create in Dream Time on all sorts of projects from the mundane to the sublime, and everything in between.

 Curious about what we have been working on together in Dream Time?